fuzzybritches0/containers/README.md

 user@host:~$
 ```

-Giving its name and a command will run that command inside the container when inside the container directory.
+Giving its name and a command, it will run that command inside the container when inside the container interface directory.

 ```
 user@host:~$ cd CONTAINER_NAME